Hi there – I’m Tom.

 As if that wasn’t enough, I also work with multiple principal investigators to determine project timelines on a daily basis!

-All in all, my job is never dull or boring because there is always something new going on at every moment!
+All in all, my job is never dull or boring because there is always something new going on.

 I am fluent in SMT and PTH soldering, as well as an inspection, to ensure assembly/solder requirements have been met.
 In addition, I can do minor rework on CCA’s (circuit cards assemblies).
-And folks say that my time management skills are second to none!
+I do a pretty good job with my time management skills!

 Welcome to SolderingIronGuide.com